 On Friday it really hit me what was going on when I was making JB’s lunch.
 I was packing his lunch box with fruit, oatmeal, yogurt, veggie soup, some leftover chicken, raw cucumbers, celery, and almonds.
 He had a thermos of milk, a thermos of black coffee, and a glass of orange juice.

 And what was I eating while he was away?
-Umm….I had coffee, a few almonds, and a lunch of chicken with Inmyofficefeb2016green peas.
+Umm….I had coffee, a few almonds, and a lunch of chicken with green peas.
 When you work from home, you don’t pack a lunch.
 It should be so easy to eat.
 Yet, Friday morning I had ventured downstairs with my coffee to do a little work on Modern Creative Life and several hours later, realized I hadn’t eaten breakfast and it was time for me to run my errands.

 And that wasn’t an isolated day, it’s a typical day.
 I regularly prepare meal plans for dinner and lovingly ensure I have all the ingredients for JB’s lunch, but I don’t plan for my own lunch.